PagerDuty/security-training/docs/for_everyone/index.md

 What do we think?

+???+ comment "Presenter's Comment"
-> Audience shouts "Phishing!"... less enthusiastically than the presenter would have liked.
+    Audience shouts "Phishing!"... less enthusiastically than the presenter would have liked.

 ---